AnswerDotAI/fh-deploy/replit/README.md

 ## Deployment

-Deployment on Replit is straightforward and can be done in a few steps:
+Deployment on Replit can be done in a few steps:

 1. Click `Deploy` in the top navigation bar of your Repl.
 2. Choose a deployment type:
    - For frontend apps, select "Autoscale" deployments.
-These are cost-effective and automatically scale based on traffic.
+These automatically scale based on traffic.
    - For services requiring continuous execution (e.g., backends, APIs, bots), choose "Reserved VM" deployments.
 3. Select a custom subdomain for your app or use the auto-generated one.
 4. Configure your deployment settings, including environment variables if needed.